7 Popular Retirement Withdrawal Strategies

 The Guyton-Klinger Dynamic Spending withdrawal strategy looks over 40-year retirement windows.
 Jonathan Guyton and William Klinger set their rules based on a 1973-1974 retirement date.
 Based on a double whammy of poor market performance and inflation, this was statistically the “worst time to retire” in recent times.
 They then tested the rules using a more robust statistical method.

-While the dynamic spending rules are complex, they may be appealing to retirees who hope to spend more during the early retirement years.
-Retirees may consider consulting a fiduciary financial planner to help them execute this withdrawal strategy.
+While the dynamic spending strategy rules are complex, they may be appealing to retirees who hope to spend more during the early retirement years.
+We are not aware of a dynamic withdrawal strategy calculator so retirees may consider consulting a fiduciary financial planner to help them execute this withdrawal strategy.
 In some cases, the actual implementation of the strategy may look a lot like the “buckets” approach to withdrawals.
 That includes more conservative investments for shorter-term investing and more aggressive investments for money needed in more than a decade.

 Vanguard Dynamic Spending